 - BM01 to clarify that an EED building measure is any component or combination of six components given by three types of use of thermal energy heating, cooling and hot water and two levels of service provision, "consumption-based cost allocation" and "consumption information services". - BM02 to describe consumption-based cost allocation as a service to final customers in the building implementing fair and transparent allocation rules for thermal energy costs where allocation is based on individual consumption measured by appropriate measurement devices.
-The service obtains data once per year from (hot) water meters, heat meters or heat cost allocators and, on receipt of the amount to be allocated, applies the previously set allocation rules and delivers the necessary information for each final customer to the invoicing entity16 in digital form directly printable and able to be delivered with the annual invoice.
-Adequate accuracy of the allocation is to be assured, in particular by permitting the use of only those measurement devices that have been shown as compliant with relevant public standards17.
+The service obtains data once per year from (hot) water meters, heat meters or heat cost allocators and, on receipt of the amount to be allocated, applies the previously set allocation rules and delivers the necessary information for each final customer to the invoicing entity22 in digital form directly printable and able to be delivered with the annual invoice.
+Adequate accuracy of the allocation is to be assured, in particular by permitting the use of only those measurement devices that have been shown as compliant with relevant public standards23. - BM03 to describe consumption information services as providing all final customers in the building with accessible information useful for improving understanding of the environmental and economic impact of the use of ventilation facilities, the setting of valves for controlling heating and the drawing of hot water (energy saving performance).
+The minimum functional specification for a basic and for a state-of-the-art service is provided in Annex 11.2.
+Consumption based cost allocation for the same use of thermal energy must be in operation.

-16 Often the obligated actor but potentially a different legal entity
+Often the obligated actor but potentially a different legal entity

-17 Relevant public standards for heat cost allocators and heat meters include EN 834 and EN 1434 respectively.
+Relevant public standards for heat cost allocators and heat meters include EN 834 and EN 1434 respectively.
 It is recommended that equipment conforming to these European standards is always taken to provide adequate accuracy.